 by Paula Bosse

-From the steak menu.
-Choose between the “Maharajah (Man’s) Size” and the “Maharanee (Ladies’) Size.”
+Below, the steak menu.
+One could choose between the “Maharajah (Man’s) Size” and the “Maharanee (Ladies’) Size.”
 Or get the kebabs of skewered beef “deliciously seasoned with Safari Sauce — A Treat.”

 Copyright © 2014 Paula Bosse.
 All Rights Reserved.